 But despite the embarrassment, fungal nails are also a lot more common than you might think.
 In fact, it’s estimated that about 10 percent of all adults have at least one.

-And thanks to recent advances in treatment—namely laser treatments—it’s safer and easier to treat than ever.
+And thanks to recent advances in treatment—namely laser treatments—this pesky condition is safer and easier to treat than ever.

 What Are Fungal Toenails?